commitsovercoffee/markup-mansion/src/routes/writings/games.md

 story.
 The voice acting, the visuals, the emotional depth.
 They all come together to make you feel like you’re living Kratos’ journey.
 The characters around you play a huge role in keeping the game world alive.
 Mimir’s constant commentary is clever, insightful, and often hilarious.
-He’s not just a talking head, he’s one of the best companions in gaming.
 The dwarven brothers, Brok and Sindri, add another layer of charm with their banter, upgrades, and totally opposite personalities.
 Whether you’re solving a puzzle, exploring a realm, or just traveling by boat, these characters make every moment engaging and never let the game feel quiet or empty.